itsomdeshmane/e-book-assistant/README.md

 - Azure AI Document Intelligence credentials (optional but recommended)

 ### Environment Setup
-Create a `.env` file in the project root:

-Edit the `.env` file with your actual values:
+Create a `.env` file in the project root with your actual values:

 ```env
 # Server Configuration
 PORT=8000